andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `Function#fill` was renamed to `Function#partial`.
 Additionally, it no longer accepts `null` as a placeholder.
 Use `undefined` instead.

+- Level: Major
+  - `Object.toQueryString` no longer uses square bracket syntax by default.
+To enable this pass `deep` in the options object which is now the second argument to the function. `namespace`, which was previously the second argument to this method, is now `prefix` in the same options object.

 - Level: Moderate
   - `Number#format` no longer accepts arguments for the thousands separator and decimal point.
 Instead these can now be set on the global object Sugar.Number.thousands and Sugar.Number.decimal.
 These will also be respected by Number#abbr, Number#metric, and Number#bytes as well.